-Grouse shooting will be banned on sporting estates where birds are prey are being illegally killed, the Scottish Government has announced.
+Grouse shooting will be banned on sporting estates where birds of prey are being illegally killed, the Scottish Government has announced.

 The rural affairs minister, Mairi Gougeon, said a licensing scheme for grouse shooting will be introduced in the next parliament after the election in May 2021.
 If landowners are guilty of wildlife crime, their licences will be removed, she warned.

 The minister also promised controls on heather burning and new guidance on feeding grouse medicated grit.
 She said that the unregulated culling of thousands of mountain hares on grouse moors would end after February 2021.

 The government moves have been welcomed by environmental groups as “entirely proportionate”.
 But the Scottish Greens are concerned that the shooting industry will be allowed to draft the licensing rules.

 Landowners said that licensing was a “seriously damaging blow to fragile rural communities”.
 Gamekeepers were furious, saying that they had “effectively had targets painted on their backs”.

 Landowners and environmentalists have been at war over over the persecution of birds of prey on grouse moors for decades.
 Some sporting estates have been accused of killing raptors to prevent them eating grouse so there’s more to be shot.